The Strategic National Stockpile of protective equipment is nearly depleted

 The stockpile was created in 1999 to prevent supply-chain disruptions for the predicted Y2K computer problems.
 It expanded after 9/11 to prepare for chemical, biological, radiological and nuclear attacks.
 Congress provided money in 2006 to prepare for a potential influenza pandemic, though much of that stock was used during the H1N1 flu outbreak three years later.

-At the start of the COVID-19 crisis, the federal stockpile had about 13 million N95 respirators, masks which filter out about 95% of all liquid or airborne particles and are critical to prevent health care workers from becoming infected.
-That’s just a small fraction of what hospitals need to protect their workers, who normally would wear a new mask for each patient, but who now are often issued only one to last for days.
+At the start of the COVID-19 crisis, the federal stockpile had about 13 million N95 respirators, masks which filter out about 95 percent of all liquid or airborne particles and are critical to prevent health care workers from becoming infected.
+That’s just a small fraction of what hospitals need to protect their workers, who normally would wear a new mask for each patient but who now are often issued only one to last for days.

 Federal contracting records show HHS made an initial bulk order of N95 masks on March 12, followed by larger orders on March 21.
 But those contracts won’t yield big deliveries to the national stockpile until the end of April, after the White House has projected the pandemic will reach its peak.